Animal by-products and food waste

 Animal by-products are tightly regulated to protect human and animal health and the environment.
 This includes rules for collecting, storing, transporting, handling, processing, using and disposing of animal by-products.
 You may also need to comply with controls on the marketing and export of animal by-products and products derived from them.

-This guide explains what animal by-products are and how they are categorised.
-It describes how to handle, store and transport animal by-products and how to dispose of animal by-products, food and catering waste.
+This guide explains what animal by-products.
+It describes the various animal by-product categories, and tells you how to handle, store and transport animal by-products.
+Finally, it explains how to dispose of animal by-products, animal carcasses and food and catering waste.